Geraldo Perdomo Player Props: Diamondbacks vs. Mets

-Geraldo Perdomo -- with a slugging percentage of .265 in his past 10 games (including zero home runs) -- will be in action for the Arizona Diamondbacks versus the New York Mets, with Kodai Senga on the mound, on July 4 at 4:10 PM ET.
+On Wednesday, Geraldo Perdomo (batting .212 in his past 10 games) and the Arizona Diamondbacks play the New York Mets, whose starting pitcher will be Kodai Senga.
+First pitch is at 9:40 PM ET.

-He had a hitless showing in his last game (0-for-1) against the Angels.
+He had a hitless performance in his previous game (0-for-4) against the Mets.

 Geraldo Perdomo Game Info & Props vs. the Mets